 what role do sustainable resourced or biopolymers play vs synthetic-based polymers in relation to enabling a product to be compostable?

 From our experience, they play a critical role in the future of sustainably made, sourced, and commercialized products coming into the market, especially those that are made to replace historical PFAS-containing options.
 We have had increasing interest from the coating and additive companies in understanding more about the compostability of their materials in compost streams, as most papers must contain some form of additive or coating to perform properly in food service scenarios.

 learn more about the value of compostable packaging

-CMA is a global leader in providing industrial composting facilities an accepted standard for compostables.
+CMA is a global leader in providing industrial composting facilities with an accepted standard for compostables.
 This is done by performing field disintegration testing through several prominent processing methods to ensure products sent to industrial compost facilities adequately break down within the production cycle.